You can make lots of little changes to ensure that you don't sacrifie the environment during your seasonal festivities.

 Make sure they’re LED, they save you money!
 Most lights out there are LED but it's always good to check.
 Not only will the energy use reduction (up to 95%) save you money, it means there’s less demand for energy.
 Other benefits include that the bulbs last so much longer with most lights lasting up to 100,000 hours – that’s a long Christmas.
 Not only that, if one of the bulbs does break the rest will still work.

 If you’re looking to replace old sets, be wary – you can’t put waste electronics in your normal bins.
 Take it to the local tip, they will be properly disposed of there.

 Lighting 250 tradition bulbs could cost up to £8 for 30 days, but would only cost 80p with LED, so there’s plenty of money to be saved!

 Unfortunately, there’s nothing we can do about them being tangled up – sorry...

+If you cut out the Carbon by going Meat-free for xmas, Great!
+But for the pigs-in-blankets fans heres some other options.
 You owe it to your Christmas dinner that it had a good life.
 Not everyone can afford to have an organic free range turkey for lunch but it is important to keep an eye out for food labels such as the soil association or red tractor.
 If not the bird, then keep an eye out for organic alternatives to your Xmas veg. or find a local farmer – you’ll be supporting local businesses - it’s always important to act and think locally!
-Some people will have a meat free Christmas – here’s to you!
-Enjoy.

 There’s nothing tastier than an environmentally friendly meal.